 More than half of corporate counsel surveyed (58%) say they believe law firms are too profitable, according to the LexisNexis State of the Legal Industry Survey.
-This means clients feel they were ripped off, or overpaid for what they got from law firms.
-And clients are sending law firms a message: change or die.
+This means clients feel they were ripped off, or overpaid for the service they got from law firms.

-This eye-opening statistic sums up the why there is high tension between law firms and clients, why the ACC Value Challenge is being pursued, and why corporations want flat fees and an end to the hourly bill.
+This eye-opening statistic sums up the why there is high tension between Larry Bodine law firms and clients, why the ACC Value Challenge is being pursued, and why corporations want flat fees and an end to the hourly bill.
 It also means that the way law firms conduct commerce with their clients will change forever, starting right now, and that the change will be permanent.